Art and Design

 The portfolio should contain a range of 10 pieces of work, utilising all of the following

 Within this module you will be introduced to various fundamental crafts, skills, and techniques required to support and study of a range of subjects associated with Art, Design and Architecture.
-Creative Workshops 1 is delivered via a series of craft related, hands-on workshops and art practice, which will encourage and facilitate your individual creative expression through experimentation, observation and responding through drawings and image-making, using traditional and digital processes and techniques in a variety of contexts.
+Creative Workshops 1 is delivered via a series of craft related, hands-on workshops and art practice.
+This aims to encourage and facilitate your individual creative expression through experimentation, observation and responding through drawings and image-making, using traditional and digital processes and techniques in a variety of contexts.

 Composition and Style teaches a structured introduction to all aspects and stages of the academic writing process.
 This module is vital for providing you with the knowledge required for the preparation and completion of written assignments within university and to university standards.
 This includes research and note-taking; structuring work; drafting and redrafting; editing and proof-reading; achieving an effective academic style; referencing; writing effectively under differing conditions; using feedback on your written work and grammar and punctuation.
 A considerable proportion of this module focuses on writing processes, and more specifically how these processes correspond to the different creative stages of writing.